AnonymizedGit/X-GPC/README.md

+# Code for the paper *Efficient Gaussian Process Classification Using Polya-Gamma Data Augmentation*

+**paper is under review**

 ### RUN A SIMPLE THE EXAMPLE ###
 First install Julia 0.7 following this [link](https://julialang.org/downloads/) All steps for installing Julia are nicely explained through the help.